gregbo/mininet_frr/make_vm/README.md

 ## Step 2: Build and Install Mininet

-I roughly followed the Option 2 of the [https://mininet.org/download/](Mininet download instuctions).
+I roughly followed the Option 2 of the [Mininet download instuctions](https://mininet.org/download/)

 Clone the mininet git repository and checkout version 2.3.0